cabouman/gmcluster/docs/source/install.rst

 Installation
 ============

-The ``PyGMCluster`` package currently is only available to download and install from source through GitHub.
+The ``gmcluster`` package currently is only available to download and install from source through GitHub.

 **Downloading and installing from source**